Ponshukan Sake Museum in Niigata

 Museum Features

-Wherever you are in the Ponshukan Sake Museum, tasting room staff will be nearby, ready to help at any moment and explain the features of each drink.
-For example, a woman will most likely like sweetish sake with a pink tint.
-Tourists love getting another refilled cup in exchange for a token at the Ponshukan Sake Museum in Niigata.
-They say that the best way to reveal the taste of a drink is to put a pinch of salt on your tongue before tasting a cup of sake.
+Wherever you are in the Ponsyukan Sake Museum, the tasting room staff will be nearby, ready to help at any moment and explain the specifics of each drink.
+For example, a woman is likely to like sweet sake with a pink tinge.
+Tourists really like to receive another filled cup in exchange for a token at the Ponsyukan Sake Museum in Niigata.
+They say that you can reveal the taste of the drink most fully with a pinch of salt, which you need to put on your tongue before tasting a cup of sake.
 There are also dozens of varieties of salt here.

 If you like a certain type of sake, you can purchase a whole bottle of the drink at a nearby store.
-The shelves here are simply bursting with a variety of varieties, each of which can be taken away with you as a souvenir.
+The shelves here are simply bursting with many varieties, each of which can be taken with you as a souvenir.
 They also sell souvenirs here.
-Those who are hungry should try "bakudan onigiri", which means "bomb rice ball".
-Large and filling, made from stuffed rice and wrapped in a seaweed leaf, bakudan perfectly satisfies hunger and complements the taste of sake.
+If you're hungry, you should try bakudan onigiri, which means "rice ball bomb."
+Large and hearty, made from rice with stuffing and wrapped in a sheet of seaweed, bakudan perfectly satisfies hunger and sets off the taste of sake.

-Completing your visit to the welcoming Ponshukan Sake Museum in Niigata, be sure to visit Ponshukan Osnen for a dip in the bath.
+At the end of your visit to the hospitable Ponsyukan Sake Museum in Niigata, you should definitely visit Ponsyukan Osnen to take a dip in the bathtub.
 A portion of sake is added to the healing water from the purest hot underground spring, which, according to experts, significantly improves blood circulation.
 The bath procedure is so pleasant and relaxing that the visitor risks falling asleep and missing his train.
-You only need to worry about this; the trip as a whole will bring only positive emotions.
+There is only one thing to worry about, the journey as a whole will bring only positive emotions.

 Ponshukan Sake Museum in Niigata - geographical coordinates